 State Rank: Rank that best characterizes the relative rarity or endangerment of the taxon or plant community in Minnesota.
 The ranks do not represent a legal status.
 They are used by the Minnesota Department of Natural Resources to set priorities for research, inventory and conservation planning.
 The state ranks are updated as inventory information becomes available.
 S1 = Critically imperiled in Minnesota because of extreme rarity or because of some factor(s) making it especially vulnerable to extirpation from the state.
-S2 = Imperiled in Minnesota because of rarity or because of some factor(s) making it very vulnerable to extirpation from the state.
+S2 = Imperiled in Minnesota because of some factor(s) making it very vulnerable to extirpation from the state.
 S3 = Vulnerable in Minnesota either because rare or uncommon, or found in a restricted range, or because of other factors making it vulnerable to extirpation.
 S4 = Apparently secure in Minnesota, usually widespread.
 S5 = Demonstrably secure in Minnesota, essentially ineradicable under present conditions.
 SH = Of historical occurrence in the state, perhaps having not been verified in the past 20 years, but suspected to be still extant.
 An element would become SH without the 20-year delay if the only known occurrences in the state were destroyed or if it had been extensively and unsuccessfully looked for.
 SNR = Rank not yet assessed.
 SU = Unable to rank.
 SX = Presumed extinct in Minnesota.
 SNA = Rank not applicable.
 S#S# = Range Rank: a numeric range rank (e.g., S2S3) is used to indicate the range of uncertainty about the exact status of the element.
-S#B, S#N = Used only for migratory animals, whereby B refers to the breeding population of the element in Minnesota and N refers to the non-breeding population of the element in Minnesota.
+S#B, S#N = Used only for migratory animals, whereby B refers to the breeding population of the element in Minnesota.